 Makerspaces for students to work on rapid prototyping and experimentation.

-Washington Nanofabrication Facility, led by ECE professor Karl Böhringer, provides micro and nanotechnology services.
+Washington Nanofabrication Facility (WNF), led by ECE professor Karl Böhringer, provides micro and nanotechnology services.

 CoMotion, UW’s collaborative innovation hub, helps faculty and students take ideas from lab to market.

-To see additional facts about UW ECE, please view our 2019 Fact Sheet.
+To see additional information about UW ECE, please view our 2023 Fact Sheet.